Show Me the Money (South Korean TV series): Plagiarism controversy

 In 2017, CJ E&M, the production company behind Show Me The Money, accused the creators of the Chinese rap competition show, The Rap of China, of plagiarism.
 A spokesperson for CJ E&M said that even though the logo, rules, and formats of the two shows were strikingly similar, The Rap of China was not a licensed version of the original South Korean show.

+Impact on Korean hip-hop

+According to Asia Economy, Show Me the Money proved the marketability of hip-hop and familiarized the public with hip-hop culture.
+However, it also made the hip hop market lose diversity and grow "deformedly".